vichan7/lidar-imu-calib-docker/README.md

 ```

 ## Building Docker Image and Container
-Starting from the `lidar-imu-calib-docker` directory, build the docker image
+Starting from the `lidar-imu-calib-docker` directory, build the docker image.
 ```
 cd docker
 docker compose build